artvalencio/Functional-Matrix/README.md

 Calculates the dynamical functional connectivity (DFC) of brain areas given an EEG signal.

-Each data point gives the peak sliding window correlation between two EEG channels at a given time interval and the time lag where this peak correlation was found.
+Each data point gives the peak sliding window correlation or information-theoretical measure between two EEG channels at a given time interval and the time lag where this peak is found.
 Such time lag could be interpreted as the time it takes for area j to receive signal from area i.

-To be included:

-(1) computation of DFC using mutual information, CaMI and transfer entropy.
+In construction:

-(2) EEG pre-processing batch
+(1) EEG pre-processing batch

-(3) visual output of DFC results
+(2) visual output of DFC results

+Still testing (but available on this page):

+(1) DFCCAMI: for calculating the using information-theoretical measures (CaMI, MI, TE, DI)